Nidhish-Agarwal/E-Commerce/README.md

 - Have created a Place order button in the cart page to go to checkout
 - Have created select address page to display the available addresses to deliver the product
 - Have written the mongoose schema to store the order details.

+## Milestone - 24

+In this Milestone we have added the order confirmation page

+### Key Features:

+- Have created the frontend to display the order confimation page
+- Have shown the addres, total price and the products in the order confirmation page.
+- Have added that page to the route for easy navigation